 What is the Difference Between Condensed Milk and Evaporated Milk?

 Condensed milk, on the other hand, sometimes called sweetened condensed milk, is evaporated milk with a whole load of sugar added.
-Evaporated milk is about 40%-50% sugar.
+Condensed milk is about 40%-50% sugar.
 That’s why it turns your bean juice into such a sweet drink.

 Evaporated milk is a thick preserved milk in a can.
 Condensed milk is a thick preserved sugary milk in a can.